How to choose and apply a rubber roofing coating

 How to apply with brush or roller

 It's a good idea to place each tin with a corresponding section of roof.
-For example, if one tin does 5 sqm, place that tin within a marked off area of 5 sqm.
+For example, if one tin does 10 sqm, place that tin within a marked off area of 10 sqm.
 This means that the correct coverage is easier to achieve, and that you're not going to run out of coating.
-It's also a good idea to mark the tins that have had the catalyst added, to avoid confusion.
+It's also a good idea to mark the tins that have had the catalyst added, if you need one, to avoid confusion.
 This is where it's important to know your working time.
 Coatings with a slow cure are happy to be catalysed and then sit in the tin for a little while, meaning you could catalyse a few tins at a time.
 Other coatings may cure much faster, so only one tin can be cured at a time, or else you end up with a tin of solid rubber.

 How to apply a liquid rubber with a spraying machine

 First, ensure you have the correct sized spraying machine.
 Thicker rubbers require a larger machine, and different rubbers may need varying amounts of thinners to make spraying easier.

 You also need to take tip size and hose length into account.
 It's easier than it sounds.
 Get in touch to get some advice on your project.

 We've spent years building up a range of advanced roof coatings that tick all the boxes above.
 This gives you access to the latest, most durable and easy to apply roof coatings, all tried and tested after years of research.